 Those words will seem prophetic considering how much of an icon the Huarache turned out to be.
 However, the name Huarache itself almost never came to be as Tinker Hatfield initially referred to the shoe as the “Harrachi,” which is the name of a Native American sandal.

 Birth of the Huarache Fit

-The concept of the Huarache running sneaker was a eureka moment for Hatfield who realized the potential of utilizing neoprene cleaties for land use during one of his water skiing sessions.
+The concept of the Huarache running sneaker was a eureka moment for Hatfield.
+He realized the potential of utilizing neoprene cleats for land use during his water skiing sessions.
 Hatfield observed how the neoprene cleatie conformed around his ankles while his feet were resting in a water slalom ski.
 It also amazed him that its structure is adaptable to varying foot shapes and sizes.

 Days after indulging in such surface water sport, Hatfield headed to his work studio and started drafting neoprene shoes fitted for running.
 Stripped to the bare essentials, Hatfield came up with the Nike Air Huarache designed with neoprene and spandex inner socks.
 It later turned out that the inner sock that literally hugs the foot delivers unmatched comfort and a sock-like fit.
-With the shoe’s fit and comfortable feel, the “Huarache fit" was born.
+The "Huarache fit" was born.

-Hatfield introduced an exoskeleton support to the flimsy inner cleatie to create a Dynamic Fit sneaker structure.
-The first silhouette appeared like a futuristic pair of sandals for the gods, a kind of sneaker that the likes of Zeus would wear.
+Hatfield introduced exoskeleton support to the flimsy inner sleeve to create a Dynamic Fit sneaker structure.
+The first silhouette appeared like a futuristic pair of sandals for the gods, a kind of sneaker that Zeus would wear.
 Resembling the huarache sandals from Mexico, this kick also has a strap that wraps around the heel.